postaljs/postal.js/README.md

 		channel: "orders",
 		topic: "item.add",
 		callback: function(data, envelope) {
-			// data is the data published by the publisher
+			// `data` is the data published by the publisher.
-			// envelope is a wrapper around the data & contains
+			// `envelope` is a wrapper around the data & contains
 			// metadata about the message like the channel, topic,
 			// timestamp and any other data which might have been
 			// added by the sender.